kzima/slimbone/README.md

 Then I checked Fat Free micro Framework and I found it very slim (only 55kb) and flexible.
 The only problem was that I was unable to manage FF3 dependency in composer.

 So I followed the micro framework breadcrumb and I found Slim framework.
 Bingo!
 It's sleek, intuitive, easy to learn and very flexible.
-I put all the bits and pieces together and build this skeleton to save my time with the next app.
+I put all the bits and pieces together and build this skeleton to save my time next time.
 Because the beackend is structured using slim and forntend use backbone I couldn't call it other than "slimbone" :)

 ##What you can do with slimbone?